Department of Literacy and Learning

 READ 6493.
 Advanced Qualitative Research: Design and Analysis.
 Advanced methods of qualitative research design, collection, and analysis of data gathered in social settings.
 Prerequisite: Graduate introductory-level qualitative research course.
 Three lecture hours a week.
 Credit: Three hours.

-READ 6523.
+READ 6522.
 Early Literacy Intervention.
-Focus on the procedure for working with emerging at-risk readers and writers.
-The course content is based on strategies children need to be independent readers and writers.
-Course content and presentation reflect a highly-theoretical teacher decision making model based on actual observation of teacher-child interactions.
+Procedures for working with emerging readers and writers experiencing difficulty learning to read and write.
+Strategies children need to be independent readers and writers.
+Theoretical teacher decision-making models based on observations of teacher-child interactions.
 Prerequisite: Permission of instructor.
-Seven practicum hours a week.
-Credit: Three hours.
+Co-requisite: READ 6521.
+Two lecture hours a week.
+Credit: Two hours.

 READ 6533.
 Foundations of Literacy.
 Critical examination of theory and research related to the sociocultural, historic, cognitive, and physiological aspects of literacy practices; analysis of facilitating and inhibiting factors in literacy learning and development; and appraisals of approaches to teaching literacy in relation to this analysis.
 Prerequisite: Admission to doctoral program in Reading Education or permission of instructor.
 Three lecture hours a week.
 Credit: Three hours.